Fgailey/liri-node-app/README.md

 **************************
 ## Basic Function
 This App is a basic request and response to several different entertainment related API's.
 It logs the responses and has a basic read usage.
+This app calls on one of three API's (Spotify, Bands in the town or OMDB).
+Return basic data on the paramater searched for.

 ## App Parts

-The app is organized in 4 parts
+* 1: Hidden files, used to hide the API ID's and secrets
-    * part 1: hidden files, used to hide the API ID's and secrets
+* 2: Key reader, creates a class that calls the hidden env file and allows the reader access
-    * part 2: Key reader, creates a class that calls the hidden env file and allows the reader access
+* 3: Liri.js, is the main file where the console comands are run through and where all components of the app are linked.
-    * part 3: The main file is liri.js this is where the console comands are run through and all peices are linked here.
+* 4: API's, there are 3 apis which are used for a very basic search paramater.
-    * part 4: There are two text files, one to record the information that is called and another which allows a basic read file
+* 5: Text files, these text files can be used to read or write information.
+There is a log file to store called info and a random file that is read for one of the functions.

  ## Instructions
 To run the app you must first locate and navigate to the correct file path containing the files.